rameshKrSah/rameshKrSah.website.old/_posts/2019-12-20-Feature_Visualization.md

 ---
 title: "Feature Visualization of Human Activity Recognition Systems"
 date: 2019-12-20
 mathjax: True
 tags: [machine_learning]
+categories:
+  - machine learning
+  - har
+classes: wide
 ---

-# Feature Visualization of Human Activity Recognition Systems
 For the class project of the Data Science course that I took during the fall 2019 semester at WSU, I choose to do a project about feature visualization of machine learning models trained to do human activity recognition (HAR).
 The motivation for me to choose this project was based on the fact that I was already working with HAR systems as part of my